pandastrike/ark/README.md

             "https", "module", "path", "querystring", "stream", "sys", "tty", "url", "util" ]

 That's it.
 There's never any question about which files or APIs are included, because you control it via the manifest.
-Also, we can use any glob pattern in our list of files to save typing.

 #### Excluding Files

 You can also exclude files.
 For example, if you want to make sure that no files within test directories are committed, you might do something like this:

-    root: "/Users/dan/Projects/ark/test"
-    files: [
+    include: [
       "**/*.coffee"
       "package.json"
     ]